bluebanquise/bluebanquise/roles/prometheus/README.md

 Server side will scrap these exporters on all the nodes of the group, while client side will install them on all nodes of the group.

+It is important to understand that the client side of the role is capable of generating everything needed by an exporter binary: service file, users, working dir, etc.
+The role will generate these elements depending of the variables present.
+The list of capabilities is described after the example.

 Note that if port is not present, server side will ignore the exporter, but client side will install and start it.
 This can be used to install `prometheus_exporters_to_scrape` in HA context.